mikmanzato/puppet-yabt/README.md

 Default: 'present', which means that the job is configured.
 Use 'absent' to remove the job.

+##### `pre_cmd`

+Default: none.
+An optional command to be executed before running the actual job.
+It MUST return 0 (success) otherwise the job execution is stopped.
+The command may do some preparatory work (e.g. stopping some services which could interfere with a clean backup) or check some pre-conditions.
+Example:

+    pre_cmd=/usr/sbin/service apache2 stop

+Available since yabt version 1.2.0.

+##### `post_cmd`

+Default: none.
+An optional command to be executed after the actual job has been run.
+The command may do some cleanup work (e.g. restart some services that were stopped by `pre_cmd`).

+    post_cmd=/usr/sbin/service apache2 start

+Available since yabt version 1.2.0.

 #### Common dump job parameters